Today's Articles

 The birth of Justin Holland in 1819 is celebrated on this date.
 He was a Black classical musician.

 In 1841, he entered Oberlin College in Ohio for another two years of musical study.
 After some travel involving a trip to Mexico to further his language skills, he returned to Ohio, married, and settled in Cleveland.
-He was perhaps the first Black man to make an important contribution to the classic guitar.
+He was perhaps the first Black man to make an essential contribution to the classical guitar.
 "Holland's Method," published in 1876, stands as one of the finest mixtures of guitar pedagogy to appear in America in the 19th century.

 Justin Holland died in 1887.